Golden Wind (manga): Anime

 The anime adaptation of Golden Wind was announced by series creator Hirohiko Araki at the "Ripples of Adventure" art exhibition on June 21, 2018, and premiered the first episode at Anime Expo on July 5, 2018.
 The anime adaptation by David Production aired from October 5, 2018, to July 28, 2019, as part of their JoJo's Bizarre Adventure anime television series.
 Golden Wind was directed by returning series director Naokatsu Tsuda who was accompanied by the senior writer Yasuko Kobayashi.
 The character designer for Golden Wind was Takahiro Kishida, and the animation director was Shun'ichi Ishimoto.
 Yugo Kanno returned as composer from previous seasons.
 The series ran for 39 episodes.

 Novels

 The novel Le Bizzarre Avventure di GioGio II: Golden Heart/Golden Ring was written by Gichi Ōtsuka and Miya Shōtarō, and released on May 28, 2001.
 An Italian translation was released in 2004.
-A second novel, Purple Haze Feedback, was written by Kouhei Kadono and released on September 16, 2011.
+A second novel, Purple Smoke Distortion, was written by Kouhei Kadono and released on September 16, 2011.
+Viz Media will publish it in North America in spring 2026.